adl/hoaf/README.md

 If an edge has a `label`, all edges of this state should have a `label`.

-If one state has no `label`, and no labeled edges, then there should be exactly 2^*a* edges listed, where *a* is the number of atomic propositions.
+If one state has no `label`, and no labeled edges, then there should be exactly $2^a$ edges listed, where $a$ is the number of atomic propositions.
 In this case, each edge corresponds to a transition, with the same order as in `ltl2dstar`.
-If a transition *t* is the *i*-th transition of a state (starting with 0), then the label of *t* can be deduced by interpreting *i* as a bitset.
-The label is a set of atomic propositions such that the atomic proposition *j* is in the set if the *j*-th least significant bit of *i* is set to 1.
+If a transition $t$ is the $i$-th transition of a state (starting with 0), then the label of $t$ can be deduced by interpreting $i$ as a bitset.
+The label is a set of atomic propositions such that the atomic proposition $j$ is in the set if the $j$-th least significant bit of $i$ is set to 1.

 Examples